spiffe/spiffe/standards/SPIFFE_Broker_API.md

 All fields in the `X509SVID` message are mandatory, with the exception of the `hint` field.
 When the `hint` field is set (i.e. non-empty), SPIFFE Broker API servers MUST ensure its value is unique amongst the set of returned SVIDs in any given `X509SVIDResponse` message.
 In the event that a client receives more than one `X509SVID` message with the same `hint` value set, then the first message in the list SHOULD be selected.

-If the referenced workload does not exist or is not entitled to receive any X509-SVIDs, then the server SHOULD respond with the "FailedPrecondition" gRPC status code.
-See [Section 7](#7-workload-reference-error) for details.
+If the referenced workload does not exist or is not entitled to receive any X509-SVIDs, then the server MUST respond with an appropriate gRPC status code as specified in [Section 4.8](#48-workload-references-and-svid-entitlements).
 Under such a case, the Broker MAY attempt to reconnect with another call to the `FetchX509SVID` RPC after a backoff.

 As mentioned in [Stream Responses](#43-stream-responses), each `X509SVIDResponse` message returned on the `FetchX509SVID` stream contains the complete set of authorized SVIDs and bundles of the workload at that point in time.
 As such, if the server redacts SVIDs from a subsequent response that was in context of the referenced workload the Broker SHOULD cease using the redacted SVIDS.
 This includes situations where the server returns a Permission denied, where the Broker is expected to drop all previous received SVIDs and bundles.